On Finding Small Hyper-Gradients in Bilevel Optimization: Hardness Results and Improved Analysis: Related Works

 \citet{xiao2023generalized} showed GALET can converge to a KKT point of Problem (\ref{grad-refo}) with a rate of $\tilde \fO(\epsilon^{-2})$.
 In Appendix \ref{apx:GALET}, we show that this also implies the same convergence rate to the stationary point of $\varphi(x)$ under the assumptions of \citet{kwon2023penalty}.

-\citet{huang2023momentum} also considers nonconvex-PL bilevel problems.
-Our work differs from \citep{huang2023momentum} in the following aspects.
-First, Assumption 2 in \citep{huang2023momentum} supposes that $\nabla^2 g(x, y)$ is non-singular at the minimizer of g, while we do not require such an assumption.
+\citet{huang2023momentum,huang2024optimal} also considers nonconvex-PL bilevel problems.
+Our work differs from these works in the following aspects.
+First, Assumption 2 in \citep{huang2023momentum} $g(x,y)$ has a unique minimizer $y^*(x)$ and $\nabla_{yy}^2 g(x,y^*(x))$ is non-singular, which is much easier than our setting as we have discussed in Remark \ref{rmk:huang}.
 Secondly, our algorithm only requires first-order oracles, while \citep{huang2023momentum} requires second-order oracles.
 Thirdly, our algorithm has only $\fO(d)$ complexity at each step, where $d = \max\{d_x,d_y \}$ is the dimension of the problem.
 In contrast, each iteration of the algorithm in \citep{huang2023momentum} requires a $\fO(d^3)$ complexity for computing the SVD decomposition of the Hessian matrix.
+Although \citet{huang2024optimal} claimed a projection operator can remove the expensive SVD decomposition, the claim seems to be incorrect. \citet{huang2024optimal} defined projector $\fM(H v )$ such that $ \fM(H v ) = \fS_{[\mu,L_g]} (H) \fP_{r}(v)$, where $\fS_{[\mu,L_g]} (H)$ projects all the singular-values of $H$ into the interval $[\mu,L_g]$ and $\fP_{r}(v)$ projects vector $v$ onto the set $\{v \in \BR^{d_y} : \Vert v \Vert \le r \}$.
+Consider $H = $, $v =